drj3ky11/Shelob/doc/ALPHA_SPIDER.md

 ## Step II

 System and services discovery mainly with nmap.
 To gather additional credentials they have observed the use of [mitm6](https://github.com/dirkjanm/mitm6) *As DNS server, mitm6 will selectively reply to DNS queries of the attackers choosing and redirect the victims traffic to the attacker machine instead of the legitimate server* and [responder](https://github.com/lgandx/Responder) *IPv6/IPv4 LLMNR/NBT-NS/mDNS Poisoner and NTLMv1/2 Relay*

+> Threat Actor 1 also attempted to exploit the vulnerability identified as CVE-2021-21972.7 CVE-2021-21972 is a remote code execution vulnerability in a vCenter Server plugin, which a threat actor may exploit to execute commands with unrestricted privileges.
+Later during this attack, Threat Actor 1 also installed [masscan](https://github.com/robertdavidgraham/masscan) on the compromised CSA server to perform additional network reconnaissance activities.

+Next step usually is to loock for [Veeam credentials](https://github.com/horizon3ai/CVE-2023-27532), to delete backups before the ransom playload execution.

+Looking for logs in *Terminal Services LocalSessionManager/Operational*

+## Hiding persistance